-Sambucus canadensis (American Elder) is a multi-stemmed deciduous shrub of loose open habit with arching, spreading branches, clothed in the lush foliage of sharply serrated, bright green leaves composed of 7 leaflets.
+Sambucus canadensis (American Elderberry) is a multi-stemmed deciduous shrub of loose open habit with arching, spreading branches, clothed in the lush foliage of sharply serrated, bright green leaves composed of 7 leaflets.
 In early to mid-summer, a profusion of lemon-scented white flowers appear in large flat clusters.
 They give way to black elderberry fruits later in the season.
 Attractive to birds, the fruits may be used to make jams, jellies, and elderberry wine.
 Good shrub for naturalized areas where suckering spread may be appreciated.

 Hardiness |